TomiMalamud/autovi-anomaly-detection/README.md

 # autovi-anomaly-detection
-AI model for detecting missing screws in tank images, based on AutoIV dataset from the Renault assembly lines.
+AI model for detecting missing screws in tank images, based on AutoVI dataset from the Renault assembly lines.